Home Insurance Endorsements: A Complete Guide to Policy Riders

 What Are Home Insurance Endorsements?

 An endorsement (also called a rider) is a legally binding modification to your existing homeowners insurance policy that adds, expands, or adjusts coverage to better fit your specific situation.
-Rather than canceling your policy and starting over, endorsements let you customize protection for targeted risks — for a relatively small additional premium.
+Rather than canceling your policy and starting over, endorsements let you customize protection for targeted risks at a relatively small additional premium.
+For a deeper dive into how endorsements fit into your overall contract, see our guide on reading your home insurance policy.

 Endorsements can work in several key ways: